-REF: For more information on queuing tasks with ^%ZTLOAD, see the ^%ZTLOAD: Queue a Task section in this section.
+REF: For more information on queuing tasks with ^%ZTLOAD, see the "^%ZTLOAD: Queue a Task" section.

-25.2.1.1 Calling EN^XUTMDEVQ to Create Tasks
+26.2.1.1 Calling EN^XUTMDEVQ to Create Tasks

 The EN^XUTMDEVQ API encapsulates the logic to handle both direct printing and queuing in a single call.